Tyler Austin: New York Yankees

 Prior to the 2013 season, Austin was ranked as the 77th best prospect in baseball by Baseball America.
 The Yankees invited Austin to spring training in 2013 as a non-roster player.
 He played for Trenton, primarily as an outfielder.
 He was selected to appear in the Eastern League All-Star Game.
 Austin went on the disabled list with a wrist injury in July, which caused him to miss almost 60 games.
-He batted .257 with a .344 on-base percentage and a .373 slugging percentage with six home runs and 40 RBI in 83 games for Trenton in 2013.
+He batted .257 with a .344 on-base percentage and a .373 slugging percentage with six home runs and 40 RBIs in 83 games for Trenton in 2013.
 The Yankees assigned him to the Scottsdale Scorpions of the Arizona Fall League (AFL) after the regular season.

 Austin lost about 10 lbs by focusing on nutrition and gained strength during the 2013–14 offseason.
 After battling a flare up of his wrist injury from the previous season, he returned to Trenton for the 2014 season.
-He batted .275 with nine home runs and 47 RBI in 105 games during the 2014 season.
+He batted .275 with nine home runs and 47 RBIs in 105 games during the 2014 season.
 After the regular season, the Yankees again assigned Austin to Scottsdale in the AFL, but his playing time was limited by a knee injury.
 On November 20, 2014, the Yankees added Austin to their 40-man roster to protect him from being selected in the Rule 5 draft.

 Austin played for the Scranton/Wilkes-Barre RailRiders of the Triple–A International League at the start of the 2015 season.
 He struggled with the RailRiders, hitting .230 before missing time with an injury in late June.
 The Yankees demoted Austin to the Trenton Thunder after he batted .235 in 73 games for Scranton/Wilkes-Barre.
-He batted .260 with two home runs and eight RBI for Trenton.
+He batted .260 with two home runs and eight RBIs for Trenton.
 The Yankees designated him for assignment at the end of the minor league season in September, removing him from their 40-man roster.
 He went unclaimed on waivers, and the Yankees sent him outright to Trenton.
 The Yankees assigned him to the AFL for the third time after the 2015 season, as a replacement for the injured Eric Jagielo.

 The Yankees did not invite Austin to spring training in 2016.
 He began the season with Trenton, where he batted .260 in 50 games.
 The Yankees promoted Austin to Scranton/Wilkes-Barre during the season.
 Austin batted .323 with 13 home runs and 49 RBIs in 57 games for Scranton/Wilkes-Barre.

 The Yankees promoted Austin to the major league roster on August 13, 2016.
 He made his major league debut that day.
 In his first at bat, he hit his first major league home run off Matt Andriese.
 With the next at bat, Aaron Judge, also making his debut, hit a home run.
 This marked the first time that two teammates had hit home runs in their first at bats in the same game.
 Austin batted .241 with five home runs, but also had 36 strikeouts in 90 plate appearances.